Mobile on-site mammograms available in Tusayan Sept. 30

 “I wanted to provide these opportunities for the community,” she said.
 “They can come and get their mammos here, since it’s so convenient.”

-Winchester also noted that the mobile mammograms in the past have been able to identify some positive results in the cancer’s early stages, making
+Winchester also noted that the mobile mammograms in the past have been able to identify some positive results in the cancer’s early stages, making patients’ treatments successful.

 “I am a breast cancer survivor,” she said.
 “I will continue to fight until we have a cure for this and all cancers.”